xii-vi/RE_KICK/README.md

 - Made using [Re UI](https://rekick.netlify.app/)

-## Project Screens and Functionality
+## Features of E-commerce Application

 -  Home Page
 > - Landing page with a list of featured categories.
 > - Clicking on feat category will take user to the product listing page.